robert-sanders-software-ontwikkeling/rs-x/rs-x-core/readme.md

 }
 ```

-## Equality Service
+## Deep Equality

 Uses [fast-equals](https://github.com/planttheidea/fast-equals) for deep equality

 ### Get an instance of the Equality Service

 The equality service is registered as a **singleton service**.
-You must load the core module into the injection container if you went
+You must load the core module into the injection container if you want
 to use it.

 ```ts